best tea for headaches

 Although there’s limited research on the effectiveness of lavender in headache and migraine relief, there are cases where it has been used to help attenuate symptoms.

 Lavender’s essential oil has been employed as an anxiolytic to reduce anxiety, a mood stabilizer to enhance emotional balance, and a sedative to promote relaxation.

-Additionally, lavender oil acts as a spasmolytic to ease muscle spasms, an anti-hypertensive to help lower blood pressure and an antimicrobial to fight infections.
+Additionally, lavender oil acts as a spasmolytic to ease muscle spasms, an anti-hypertensive to help lower blood pressure, and an antimicrobial to fight infections.
 Its analgesic properties provide pain relief, and it also accelerates wound healing.

 5. Green tea

-Like most forms of caffeinated tea, green tea can help reduce headache after eating that’s often caused by constricting blood vessels.
+Like most forms of caffeinated tea, green tea can help reduce headache after eating that are often caused by constricting blood vessels.
 The tea is derived from the leaves of the Camellia sinensis plant.
 It’s celebrated not only for its subtle caffeine content but also for its rich antioxidant properties.
 Green tea is also used in skin rejuvenation practices like green light therapy.

 What is Right Tea for Headaches?